Define Workload Requirements

 The following image shows a region with two VCNs using the DRG with two VCNs connected between separate regions:

-When adding a route to OSN, you must decide if the network should use all services or simply access Oracle Cloud Infrastructure Object Storage.
+• When adding a route to OSN, decide if you want to enable the network to use all OCI services or just use OCI Object Storage for database backups.

 The following diagram shows an example architecture of connecting an on-premises environment to OCI using either site-to-site VPN or FastConnect:

-The following image shows an architecture with an on-premises and OCI region using FastConnect where the traffic doesn't go through the public internet:
+OCI FastConnect provides direct, private connectivity.
+Always configure VPN as a backup.
+The following image shows an architecture with an on-premises and OCI region using OCI FastConnect where the traffic doesn't go through the public internet:

-• Set up a virtual circuit with public peering, if you only need access to Oracle Services Network.
+• Set up a virtual circuit with public peering, if you only need access to OSN.

-• Use site-to-site VPN which uses IPSec for encryption of traffic in addition to FastConnect public peering.
+• Use OCI Site-to-Site VPN which uses IPSec for encryption of traffic in addition to FastConnect public peering.

 Note: